department-of-veterans-affairs/va.gov-team/Practice Areas/Engineering/Backend/Notes/2019-06-17 - RFC: vets-api Code Isolation and Organization.md

   * If a new external service needs to be set up, we can assist the development team in creating it within the VSP code.
   * External service endpoints unique to a product will be specified in some way within the Engine.
 * VFS developers can expect to have identity/login concerns handled for them, and access to `current_user` in their controllers
-* A clear convention is established for how to handle exceptions using our exising custom exception classes.
+* A clear convention is established for how to handle exceptions using our exitsing custom exception classes.
+* Clear conventions are established around effective logging, including appropriate tagging for `Sentry` and `StatsD` integrations.
+* Documentation of other usual libraries that can be used in Rails Engines (e.g. `SetGuid`)

+## Mechanisms for delivery of expectations
+* We will use Rails generators, templates, and/or start apps to help with the boilerplate code.
+* We will deliver easy-to-follow documentation.
+* We will enforce standards via code reviews.

+## Future goals
+* VSP provides an SDK for VFS developers to interact with platform functionality, and provide guard rails for our development standards.
-* VFS developers should be able to "live" inside their module while developing it, including running specs if possible.
-(Not sure if this is possible given dependencies outlined.
-Need to do more research on Rails 5 Engine dummy apps)
+* VFS developers should be able to "live" inside their module while developing it, including running specs.
+  * This will require that the SDK provide all the developer needs so that they don't need to reach out to the parent app codebase.

 ## Questions to discuss